KorbenD3P0/FD_Terminal_Game/README.txt

 ## Game Premise

 You are a survivor of a recent mass-casualty event.
 Haunted by the premonition that saved your life, you now find yourself on Death's List simply because you listened and avoided your original fate.
-The game begins as you accompany the body of the most recent ex-survivor to a place deeply connected with the mysteries of Death – the unsettling Hope River Hospital, and perhaps even the infamous William Bludworth's residence
+The game begins as you accompany the body of the most recent (ex)survivor to a place deeply connected with the mysteries of Death – the unsettling Hope River Hospital, and perhaps even the infamous William Bludworth's now abandoned residence.
-Your goal is to explore these cursed locations, gather evidence related to past events and victims, and understand the intricate patterns of Death's design, all while trying to stay one step ahead of your own grim fate.
+Your goal is to explore these locations, gather evidence related to past events and victims, and understand the intricate patterns of Death's design, all while trying to stay one step ahead of your own grim fate.

 ## Key Features

 * **Dynamic Hazard System:** Experience a world where the environment itself is your enemy.
 Hazards can activate, change states, interact with each other, and react to your actions, creating emergent and dangerous situations.
-* **Multiple Levels:** Explore distinct, multi-room locations, each with unique items, evidence, and deadly hazards (e.g., Lakeview Hospital, The Bludworth House).
+* **Multiple Levels:** Explore distinct, multi-room locations, each with unique items, evidence, and deadly hazards (e.g., Hope River Hospital, The Bludworth House).
 * **Rich Lore & Evidence Collection:** Discover numerous evidence items tied to victims from the Final Destination movies and expanded universe, each with descriptions and potential clues.
 * **Character Classes:** Choose from different character archetypes, each with minor statistical differences (HP, Perception, Intuition) influencing gameplay.
 * **Interactive Storytelling:** A randomly generated introductory disaster sets the stage for your game session.